 Once you have been hired, you are required by law to pay union dues.
-You have a choice about joining CUASA and participating in the democratic processes of the Association.
+You have a choice about joining the Association and participating in the democratic processes of CUASA.
 Whether you join or not, CUASA represents you.

 CUASA’s six full-time staff members are always available to assist you: